Fast Masters

 Fast Masters was a made-for-television auto racing series, broadcast on ESPN in 1993, featuring notable drivers over the age of 50, most of whom were retired from professional racing at the time.
 The Fast Masters series was a summer-long elimination competition, with identically-prepared, $750,000, TWR, Jaguar XJ220s racing on Bridgestone RE71 high-performance street tires.
 The races took place under-the-lights at Indianapolis Raceway Park, in conjunction with ESPN's Saturday Night Thunder.
 The cars carried the sponsorship of Havoline, and the series was officially sanctioned by USAC.

 Close and intense racing ruled each night as championship winning veterans from Formula One, IndyCar, NASCAR, NHRA, Endurance racing and more, including some who were well into their 70s, fought hard for every position.
-The series quickly gained a reputation for unabashed hard driving, and multiple heavy crashes that severely damaged, or even totaled, multiple machines.
-Despite the many crashes, often resulting in costly repairs, no drivers suffered any serious injuries.
-Considerable attention was focused on the event, as many came out to witness the impressive and unprecedented lineup of legendary drivers.
+The series quickly gained a reputation for hard driving, including crashes that severely damaged, or even totaled, multiple machines.

 Three-time Indianapolis 500 winner Bobby Unser won the championship, claiming the $100,000 top prize.